mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 Recently, my team found themselves in a situation where they needed to have a staging or development Jenkins environment.
 The motivation behind the need for a new environment was that we needed a backup Jenkins environment and a place where new Jenkins users could get their hands dirty with Jenkins without having to worry about changes to the production environment and most importantly we needed to ensure that our Jenkins environment is stored as code and could be easily replicated.

-For this task, I decided to pair with my padawan/mentee (@AneleMakhaba) as he was a good fit for the task (and I wanted to dissiminate the knowledge as well) which had been in the backlog for a while.
+For this task, I decided to pair with my padawan/mentee (@AneleMakhaba) as he was a good fit for the task (and I wanted to disseminate the knowledge as well) which had been in the backlog for a while.

-I thought this meme was really funny, so I decided to share it with the world.
+I thought this meme was relevant to the task.

 ![](https://user-images.githubusercontent.com/7910856/122241859-29ca4b00-cec3-11eb-94ca-ba484c3bb733.png)